-With a growing population of young individuals interested in the property market but lacking the means to invest, we hope to make property more accessible to them through our fi-to-let scheme.
+With a growing population of young individuals interested in the asset market but lacking the means to invest, we hope to make asset more accessible to them through our fi-to-let scheme.
 Our entry-level properties for fi-to-let at Novyy start around £10,000.
-Once this investment is made, investors will not have to worry about property management, due diligence, or mortgage funding because we will handle all of that for them.
+Once this investment is made, investors will not have to worry about asset management, due diligence, or mortgage funding because we will handle all of that for them.
 Our revolutionary plan prioritises investor management leniency, allowing you, the investor, to go about your everyday activities while the amount invested grows over time and we take care of the other obligations.
-Property investment is the safest investment option in the UK; unlike stocks and cryptocurrency, where the investment may drop or disappear entirely, assets in property will always exist.
+Asset investment is the safest investment option in the UK; unlike stocks and cryptocurrency, where the investment may drop or disappear entirely, assets in real estate will always exist.
 We seek to make fi-to-let accessible to all demographics, particularly young people who want to invest but don't know where to begin.
-Novyy's goal is to get them on the property ladder.
+Novyy's goal is to get them on the real estate ladder.
 Here is a video detailing our fi-to-let stimulus.